 Do you know about theres’s a Lifestyle Change program designed to prevent type 2 for individuals who have prediabetes or at high risk for type 2 diabetes?
 It’s a group program with guidance and support from a lifestyle coach and fellow participants.
 This program was established after a study revealed that lifestyle modifications focused on eating well, movement, and reaching a healthy weight reduced the risk for type 2 diabetes.

 If you or your loved ones are experiencing difficulties with making lifestyle changes on your own, this might be the right program for you.
-Two informational sessions are available virtually.
-If you’re looking at an in-person session, there’s one available if you live in St. Johns, Fl.

 More information on this page –